Carli you are considered the number one student of Universal Soccer Academy? How does that make you feel?

 When you joined Universal you were not even in contention for the Women’s National Team.
 Did you believe that you would go on to become a key member of the USA midfield?
 When did you know that your dream of playing for the WNT was real?

 If I didn’t join Universal, I wouldn’t be sitting here doing this interview.
 I am so lucky that Universal saw my potential and was able to take me to the next level.
 I thought about quitting.
 I would be in tears because I couldn’t figure out why I couldn’t do well when I was with the under 21 national team.
 I hit a plateau and Universal got me past it.
 I didn’t believe I would become a key member of the USA team right away.
 It took me a while to believe it, but with instant results camp after camp I slowly started to believe it more and more.
 Universal helped me find my dream again and believe in myself.

-You scored the game winner to clinch the Olympic Gold.
+You scored the game winner to clinch the Olympic Gold in 2008 and 2012.
 You impacted all Universal Students by showing them that you can find your dreams.
 How does that make you feel being such a role model to these aspiring players?